Online Therapy in Colorado

 -

-Sessions are conducted through a secure, HIPAA-compliant video platform called Sessions Health, designed to protect your privacy and confidentiality.
+Sessions are conducted through a secure, HIPAA-compliant video platform called Therapy Notes, designed to protect your privacy and confidentiality.
 You’ll receive a secure link before each session and can join from your computer, tablet, or smartphone.

 -